DazzlingOkami/debugprobe/README.md

 Done!
 You should now have a `debugprobe.uf2` that you can upload to your Debug Probe via the UF2 bootloader.

 # Features
 It support for BMP debug mode compared to the official firmware.
-Contains relatively complete target support, but only implements the SWD interface.
+It includes support for most targets, but only implements the SWD interface.

 Refactored the code of the cdc_uart part and implemented a v2 version.
-It does not rely on the tud_cdc_connect() interface, which can make it more friendly to the upper computer.
+It does not rely on the tud_cdc_connect() interface, which can make it more friendly to the host computer.
 I'm not sure if using DMA transfer would result in more efficient performance, but I did try it out.
 It achieves zero copy of data at the application layer.

-Use decimal division mode for PIO to achieve more accurate SWD clock frequency.
+Use floating point division mode for PIO to achieve more accurate SWD clock frequency.

+Optimize the dual core of MCU by using SMP with FreeRTOS.

 # TODO
 1. BMP JTAG adapter support.